cerner/terra-toolkit/scripts/aggregate-themes/README.md

 #### Theme (Optional)

 The `theme` option accepts the string name of a default theme.
-The default theme will be applied directly to the application.
+The default theme will be applied directly to the application with the use of the terra post css theme plugin.

 #### Scoped (Optional)